-“My friends of the Yifo, I have a story to tell you…”
+“My friends from the Yifu, I have a story to tell you…”

 The white man had a funny way of speaking and he used only simple words, but the story he told cut Simu to the heart.
-He said that God had once lived in peace and fellowship with man.
-But man became greedy and stole from God.
-They broke the peace and initiated war against God.
-But how can one wage war against the Divine?
+He said that God had once lived in peace and fellowship with mankind.
+But people became greedy and stole from God.
+They broke the peace and initiated a war against God.
+How can one possibly wage war against the Divine?
 At any moment God could have ended that war by wiping out all of humanity.
 It would have been no effort for him to do so.
 But that was not what God wanted.
 He wanted to return to peace.

 Instead of waging war against a weaker opponent, God sent his only Son, Jesus, to become the Peace Child.
 Jesus came and lived among us just as Dexjo would now go and live among the Mauri.
 However, we failed to protect Jesus.
 We did not treat him with the honor and respect he deserved but instead, we killed him.
 Judas was no hero but rather a fool who conspired with other fools to restart a war against God they had no hope of winning.
 Again, God had every right to destroy all men.
 Even now, however, that was not his desire.
 He still wanted peace.
 So God raised Jesus up from the dead.
 By doing so God guaranteed that the Peace would last forever.
 He proved that not even death would be able to stop his love.